Last Updated: 7/15/2023 | July 15th, 2023

 Paris.
 The City of Light.
-With 20 arrondissements (neighborhoods), incredible historic attractions spreadout throughout the city, and thousands of hotels, hostels, and apartments to choose from, finding the best place to stay can be a challenge for first-time visitors.
+With 20 arrondissements (neighborhoods), incredible historic attractions spread out throughout the city, and thousands of hotels, hostels, and apartments to choose from, finding the best place to stay can be a challenge for visitors.

-Over the course of dozens of visits to Paris (and several months living there), I’ve stayed in every area and in all types of different accommodations.
+Over the course of dozens upon dozens of visits to Paris over the years (and several months living there), I’ve stayed in every area of town and in all types of different accommodations.
 Each neighborhood in Paris has its own unique personality and its own pros and cons.
 There’s always a trade-off to be made here.

 To help you figure out where the best place to stay for your trip is, I’ve created this detailed guide on where to stay in Paris.
 I’ve included a brief description of each area, why I like it, and my favorite accommodations in that neighborhood.